 It is recognized that some students may wish to make changes in programmes already arranged.
 Class changes will normally be completed during the first two weeks of classes.
 For Summer term information, see the Summer School Schedule.
-The last dates for adding and deleting classes are published at the beginning of this calendar; see "Academic Class Add/Drop Dates" on page 6.
+The last dates for adding and deleting classes are published at the beginning of this calendar.

 Class changes should be made on the web at www.dal.ca/online.